matwilso/boxLCD/README.md

 ## Roadmap 📍

+>A complex system that works is invariably found to have evolved from a simple system that worked.
+A complex system designed from scratch never works and cannot be patched up to make it work.
+You have to start over with a working simple system. - [Gall's Law](https://en.wikipedia.org/wiki/John_Gall_(author)#Gall's_law)

 Some of the reasoning behind this project can be found in some blog posts I have written on the [future of robot learning](https://matwilso.github.io/robot-future/), and [learned simualtors](https://matwilso.github.io/learned-sims/).